vdloo/consul-kv/README.md

 conn.put_dict(dictionary)
 ```

-Get a key
+GET a key
 ```python
 conn.get('the/key')
 {'the/key': 'the_value'}
 ```

-Get all keys under a path
+GET all keys under a path
 ```python
 conn.get('the', recurse=True)
 {'the/key': 'the_value', 'the/other_key': 'the_other_value'}
 ```

-Delete a key
+DELETE a key
 ```python
 conn.delete('the/key')
 ```

-Delete all keys under a path
+DELETE all keys under a path
 ```python
 conn.delete('the', recurse=True)
 ```